UHH-ISS/beemaster-hp/README.md

 ## Further Documentation
 * [Dionaea](dionaea/README.md#stop-logging-to-files): Logs a lot by default.
 * [Connector](connector/README.md#logging): Does not log by default to a file.
 (Your start script may log the console output, though.)

+## License attribution

+The dionaea honeypot is licensed under the GPL v2 license ([Dionaea License](https://github.com/DinoTools/dionaea/blob/master/LICENSE)).

+Beemaster does solely use the Dionaea Honeypot without any modification of source code.
+All credits regarding Dionaea belong to the respective creator.
+Beemaster does not claim to own, modify or redistribute any of the used software components.
+The applied MIT license only regards the work done during the Beemaster project, including but not limitting to the creation of provided scripts, configuration files and the `connector` source files.